The Producers (musical): Chicago tryout and Broadway (2001–2007)

 The Producers had a pre-Broadway tryout at Chicago's Cadillac Palace from February 1 to 25, 2001, starring Matthew Broderick as Leo Bloom and Nathan Lane as Max Bialystock.

 The production opened on Broadway with the same cast at the St. James Theatre on April 19, 2001.
 It ran for 2,502 performances, closing on April 22, 2007.
 The director and choreographer was Susan Stroman.
 Glen Kelly was the musical arranger and supervisor.
 The production won 12 Tony Awards, breaking the record held for 37 years by Hello, Dolly! which had won 10.

 After the opening, The Producers broke the record for the largest single day box-office ticket sales in theatre history, taking in more than $3 million.
-The loss of the original stars later in the run had a detrimental effect on the success of the production, prompting the return of Broderick and Lane for a limited run from December 2003 to April 2004.
+The departure of the original stars later in the run had a detrimental effect on the success of the production, prompting the return of Broderick and Lane for a limited run from December 2003 to April 2004.
 The show's sales then broke its own record with over $3.5 million in single day ticket sales.

 US tours (2002–2005)

 From September 2002 to July 2005, there were two touring companies that played 74 cities across the United States, grossing over $214 million.
 The first tour began on September 10, 2002, and starred Don Stephenson as Leo and Lewis J. Stadlen as Max.
 They were replaced during the Los Angeles engagement in 2003 by Martin Short and Jason Alexander for the duration of the show's run in that city, as well as in San Francisco.
 Michael Kostroff, who had several supporting roles in that production and understudied Max, published a 2005 memoir of his touring experience, Letters from Backstage.

-A second national tour opened on June 17, 2003, at the Colonial Theatre in Boston, Massachusetts, starring Andy Taylor as Leo and Brad Oscar as Max.
+Another national tour opened on June 17, 2003, at the Colonial Theatre in Boston, Massachusetts, starring Andy Taylor as Leo and Brad Oscar as Max.
 The cast also featured Lee Roy Reams as Roger and Bill Nolte as Franz.
 This company toured the US for two years before playing in Tokyo, Japan.